cybersplines/HThumb/README.md

 # HThumb

-HThumb is an app that lets you make thumbnails out of your multiple High Dynamic Range images with 1 button.
+HThumb is an app that lets you make thumbnails out of your multiple High Dynamic Range maps with 1 button.